KUL-recon-lab/course_nucmed_tech/12_appendix_one.md

 \end{align}
 ```

-&#x20;The integrand is a Gaussian.
+The integrand is a Gaussian.
 The center is a function of {math}`x`, but the standard deviation is not.
 The integral from {math}`-\infty` to ∞ of a Gaussian is a finite value, only dependent on its standard deviation.
 Consequently, the integral is not a function of {math}`x`.
 Working out the factor in front of the integral sign and combining all constants in a new constant {math}`D`, we obtain